 WILD DOGS: PAST & PRESENT by Kelly Milner Halls (Darby Creek, 2005).
 An extraordinary look from the ancient miacids (ancestors of cats and dogs) to the family poodle with an focus on the Canidae family.
 Readers are drawn into the world of the wolf, fox, dingo, and jackal.
 A feast for the eyes and mind.
 Ages 7-up.
 Read The Story Behind The Story from Kelly Milner Halls.

 WILLIE WINS by Almira Astudillo Gilles, illustrated by Carl Angel (Lee & Low, 2001).
 When Willie brings an alkansia, formerly the shell of a coconut to school as a bank, Stan gives him a hard time.
-But when the moment comes to open all the banks, everyone is surprised that Willie's--which once belonged to his father--holds a historic treasure inside.
-Ages 4-7.
-An incredibly rare picture book in that it features Filipino Americans.
+But when the moment comes to open all the banks, everyone is surprised that Willie’s–which once belonged to his father–holds a historic treasure inside.
+Ages 4-up.

-WORDS WITH WINGS: A TREASURY OF AFRICAN-AMERICAN POETRY AND ART compiled by Belinda Rochelle (HarperCollins, 2000).
+WORDS WITH WINGS: A TREASURY OF AFRICAN-AMERICAN POETRY AND ART edited by Belinda Rochelle (HarperCollins, 2000).
 A magnificent feast of moving language and colorful imagery.
-This powerful and poignant picture book collection is needed in every school and public library but would be likewise appreciated on any coffee table.
-HIGHLY RECOMMENDED.
 All ages.